ibm-cloud-docs/pattern-base-ibm-cloud-satellite/resiliency-design.md

 # Resiliency design
 {: #resiliency-design}

-Resiliency is best achieved by deploying more than one {{site.data.keyword.satelliteshort}} locations and duplicating the configuration.
+Resiliency is best achieved by deploying more than one {{site.data.keyword.satellitelong_notm}} locations and duplicating the configuration.

 High availability in a {{site.data.keyword.satellitelong_notm}} solution architecture can be achieved on 3 levels - {{site.data.keyword.satellitelong_notm}} Management plane, {{site.data.keyword.satellitelong_notm}} Control plane, IBM Cloud services.
 See [{{site.data.keyword.satelliteshort}} Link](docs/satellite?topic=satellite-ha).